mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### Gameplay Overhauls:
 - Tons of Quality of Life tweaks.
 - A ton of rebalancing from [JSawyer Ultimate Edition](https://www.nexusmods.com/newvegas/mods/61592).
-Tweaking character progression, health, damage, loot scarcity and item values.
+Tweaking character progression, health, damage, loot scarcity, and item values.
 - Player character's level is capped at 35 by default and is compensated with around 50% slower levelling.
 - Perks and traits have been completely overhauled.
 See [Perkout](https://www.nexusmods.com/newvegas/mods/80309?tab=description).
 - DLCs get delayed until you reach their appropriate level or until you visit their respective starting locations, instead of all being dumped into your quest log at the start of the game.
 - You can now sprint with custom third person animations and sounds.
 - Weapons now have recoil and selective firemodes for accuracy improvements.
-- There's a new system for quickly selecting weapons, throwables and aid items.
+- There's a new system for quickly selecting weapons, throwables, and aid items.
 - GRA weapons are merged into the vanilla merchant lists.
 - Weapon mods can be found rarely on NPC's weapons.
 - Weapon requirements actually matter now.